World of Giants: Production and distribution

 World of Giants was produced by Ziv Television Programs, the company responsible for such hit TV series as Highway Patrol, Sea Hunt, and Bat Masterson.

 A 1958 article in Variety magazine stated that CBS would be scheduling the series to be shown on Wednesdays from 8:00 to 8:30 p.m.
 The article described the series about a six-inch tall man by saying "Whether it is the turning on of a hose, a tipped bottle of glue, the closing of an ice box, the turning on of an electric light – each in its way is a monster or a monstrous situation for the 'little man'."

 It was a high-budget program, and used sets and props built for the 1957 film The Incredible Shrinking Man.

 The series was not picked up for broadcast by a major network, and a 1961 issue of Sponsor magazine stated that CBS was putting World of Giants into syndication, with a June 19, 1961 release.
 The series was available until at least 1964, for an entertainment industry yearbook published that year reported that CBS Films was offering the series for world-wide distribution.

 Other series with shrunken people

 Nearly a decade later, in 1968, a similarly themed Irwin Allen science fiction TV series, entitled Land of the Giants, starring Gary Conway and Don Marshall, ran on ABC.
 Two years prior to that series, an animated kids TV show called Tom of T.H.U.M.B., aired as a part of The King Kong Show.
-In 1973 the Hanna-Barbera's animated series Inch High, Private Eye, about a similarly small detective, premiered on NBC, airing for only one season.
+In 1973, Hanna-Barbera's animated series Inch High, Private Eye, about a similarly small detective, premiered on NBC, airing for only one season.
 The Doctor Who Season Two, Episode One "Planet of the Giants" had the cast shrunk after a TARDIS incident.